BrianJenney/react-codify/curriculum/week1.md

 Point out that there actually is no `bundle.js` file in our project -- that's because babel creates this file for us from our webpack on the fly so any browser can render our jsx.

+What is Babel?

+Babel is a transpiler that takes our super new, cool ES6,ES7,ES8, etc and converts it to ES5 syntax so nearly all browsers can run our Javascript.
+Some students may remember the tower of Babel from the Bible (the origin myth of why we all speak different languages) -- this is what Babel does, unifies all of the different syntaxes or languages and pops out a uniform JS syntax all browsers are happy with.

+To show students the power of Babel, open up the code for react-starter and then run the project `npm start`.

+Using your browser tools, inspect the first element on the page.
+Wait!
+It doesn't look anything like the code that is in the editor?!
+This is the power of Babel in action.
+It has taken our React JSX and made html components.

 Start at `index.html` and have students read through the comments on the page. `App` is where our app will be rendered on the page and we reference `bundle.js` for our transpiled JSX code.

 Open up `index.js` and show students how we get our JSX code to our index html file through the React DOM library, using `ReactDOM.render` to render our components.

+ReactDOM takes in two parameters (a single HTML div or element and the HTML target where it will be rendered)

 We use `import` to include components as well as libraries like React into our code.